 "Brides and grooms are moving away from Jewish traditional clothing," says Shiner.
 "Israeli design is typically more revealing and fitted and very flattering for brides.
 They'll usually choose a white or off-white or blush dress, and a bedeken (veil)."
 In keeping with the more informal theme, grooms will usually opt for a white button-down with chinos and a waistcoat, Shiner says, though some wear suits.

-The pre-wedding henna for North African and Indian ethnic groups includes the rubbing of a reddish-orange henna substance in the palms of the bride and groom.
+The pre-wedding henna for North African and Indian ethnic groups includes the rubbing of a reddish-orange henna paste in the palms of the bride and groom.
 "It's in a circle, the shape of a coin, to symbolize prosperity and good luck," says Shiner.
-The groom's parents rub in the bride's henna circle, while her parents take care of the groom's circle.
-Next, the bride and groom have their hands wrapped in decorative silk ribbons.
+The groom's parents rub in the bride's henna, while her parents take care of the groom's circle.
+Next, the to-be-weds have their hands wrapped in decorative silk ribbons.
 "The guests sing and rejoice to make the couple happy and are also invited to use henna themselves so that they may be included in the couple’s blessing and good fortune," says Shiner.
 "It's also considered lucky for the unmarried—to help them find companionship."

-In Israeli cultures, the reception takes place before the ceremony, in what Westerners would most likely understand as a cocktail hour.
-Guests enjoy food and drink and are welcomed by the families of the to-be-weds.
+In Israeli cultures, the reception takes place before the ceremony, similar to a Western cocktail hour.
+Guests enjoy food and drink and are welcomed by both families.
 "While generally the couple doesn't appear until the actual ceremony, in some secular cases, the bride and groom will join," says Shiner.
-"Then, everyone will walk down the aisle for the ceremony together as one big family in a bit of a free for all!"
+"Then, everyone will walk down the aisle for the ceremony together as one big family in a bit of a free-for-all!"
 In some Orthodox communities, there are two receptions—one for the bride and one for the groom.